top of page

 Tomás Luis de Victoria - "Ave Maria"

-Texture: polyphony with counterpoint and homophonic parts.
+• Texture: polyphony and homophony.

 PROFANE VOCAL MUSIC